Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 While bridge loans offer significant advantages in certain situations, it’s important to know their potential drawbacks.
 Here are some key considerations:

-• Additional loan costs: Expect underwriting fees, origination fees, and other costs associated with securing a bridge loan.
+• Incur additional loan costs: Expect underwriting fees, origination fees, and other costs associated with securing a bridge loan.

-• Increased financial burden: Managing payments for up to two mortgages plus a bridge loan (even if interest-only) can be financially challenging.
+• Face increased financial burden: Managing payments for up to two mortgages plus a bridge loan, even if interest-only, can be financially challenging.

-• Stricter qualifying criteria: Qualifying for a bridge loan can be more difficult than for a traditional mortgage.
+• Navigate stricter qualifying criteria: Qualifying for a bridge loan can be more difficult than for a traditional mortgage.

-• Potentially slow underwriting: The underwriting process for a bridge loan might take longer than you anticipate.
+• Deal with a potentially slow underwriting process: The underwriting process for a bridge loan might take longer than you anticipate.

 When is a bridge loan a good solution?